 I have some experience of both programming for Neutrino and some business-development work on projects aiming to deploy neutrino.
 I have both very positive and rather negative things to report.

 On the upside, the Neutrino OS is generally excellent.
 It's very responsive (from a real time perspective) and the system and device APIs are nice and clean, pleasantly symmetric, and well thought out.
 Writing device drivers is a much more pleasant business than it is on Linux or Windows.
-The microkernel stuff really isn't visible to a user, but it makes the low-level developer's life a deal easier.
-There's a great satisfaction to recompiling a video driver, slaying the current instance and executing a fresh one, and have the whole thing work without a reboot.
+The

 The real problem with Neutrino is (or was, maybe things will change under the new regime) QNX (the company) and their business model for selling neutrino.
 It's not that they're dumb or mean guys, but things conspire to make the independent developer's life (and particularly the free/open-source developer's life) discouraging.
 Here's some of the problems I faced: